Digital Advertising Fraud is not new, but in recent years it has become a much larger and more complicated problem.

 Only Work With Trusted DSPs

-When selecting a DSP, watch for offers or language around fraud and select one that promises to provide protections against fraud.
+When selecting a DSP, watch for offers or language around fraud and select one that promises to provide protection against fraud.

 Some DSPs will even offer refunds for fraudulent behavior.
 Any platform offering this type of guarantee will be more likely to take the threat of digital ad fraud seriously.